113ll3/Ibmclouddocscli/plugins/admin/index.md

 <dl>
 <dt>public_api_key</dt>
 <dd>The API key that was used to invite the users to the account.
-This must be generated by the admin of the public account.</dd>
+The key must be generated by the admin of the public account.</dd>
 </dl>

 <!-- staging-only commands start.
 Live for interconnect -->